taikedz/handy-scripts/projects/secure-dir/README.md

 ## CONFIGURATION

-A configuration file is stored in .enc/config.
+A configuration file is stored in `secdir.enc/config`.
 It is an INI-style key-value store

+`Crypt/utility`

+* defines which security module to use
+* these are stored in `secdir.enc/crypts`
+* by default this is `encfs`

 `Mount/load_in_cwd`

 * `yes` --> allows mounting directories in current working directory
-* `*` --> do not allow
+* (anything else) --> do not allow

 `Mount/home`